 See How Too Much Cardio Can Make You Lose Your Muscle

 The first thing most people think of when they are trying to lose fat or weight in general, tends to be cardio.
-As a former cardio bunny myself… who loves her food, I can totally relate to this!
+As a former cardio bunny myself… who loves his food, I can totally relate to this!
 There has been many a time in the past where I believed doing extra cardio would be the solution to my fat loss woes… especially after an evening of overindulgence, which we all have on occasion.

 Many people after a night of drinking and eating get the fear of what they have done while drunk, and many bodybuilders get the fear of the damage they may have done to their training by derailing on their diet.
 Often, it is our natural instinct to jump on a treadmill and do excessive fasted cardio in the hope that this will undo all the excess calories consumed the evening before.